 drag.
 We didnt know quite what to expect of the WDL-built

-of a dark horse.
-All-in-all, Fuji was the favourite to win.
+a bit of a dark horse.
+All-in-all, Fuji was the favourite

-the engineers to tweak the blade angles on Citibanks
+persuaded the engineers to tweak the blade angles on Citibanks

-propellers, hoping to squeeze a knot or two extra out of the old girl.
+propellers, hoping to squeeze a knot or two extra out of

-manual top speed was 50 kt for both.
+flight manual top speed was 50 kt for both.
 But airships,

-even more than fixed-wing aeroplanes, each have their own peculiarities and no
+even more than fixed-wing aeroplanes, each have their own

-New York Harbor good and early.
+up over New York Harbor good and early.
 The harbour was

 crammed with vessels of every size, shape and variety.
 I

 just fired a salute I replied.